hanztura/how-to-install-different-python-versions/README.md

 ## Background

-I have a default python install on my system and that is python3.5 and I want to try using python3.7.0.
+I have a default python installed on my system, that is python3.5, and I want to try using python3.7.0.

 I don't want my python3.5 to be overriden since some of my existing projects are using it.

 Though this article is specifically using Python3.7.0, but the concept is the same on all other versions like Python3.6, Python3.5, Python2, etc.